DIYBookScanner/spreads/doc/extending.rst

 Extending *spreads*
 *******************
-.. _add_cameras:
+.. _add_devices:

-Adding support for new cameras
+Adding support for new devices
 ==============================
-To support new cameras, just subclass :class:`CameraPlugin
+To support new devices, just subclass :class:`DevicePlugin
-<spreads.plugin.CameraPlugin>` somewhere in the ``spreadsplug`` namespace and
+<spreads.plugin.DevicePlugin>` somewhere in the ``spreadsplug`` namespace and
-override and implement the features supported by your camera.
-Take a look at the `plugin for the Canon A2200`_ for a reference implementation.
+override and implement the features supported by your device.
+Take a look at the `plugin for CHDK-based cameras`_ for a reference implementation.

-Cameras are assigned a :class:`CameraPlugin <spreads.plugin.CameraPlugin>`
+Devices are assigned a :class:`DevicePlugin <spreads.plugin.DevicePlugin>`
-implementation based on their USB device and vendor IDs.
-This means that you can support a whole range of devices with a single :class:`CameraPlugin
+implementation based on their USB device's properties.
+This means that you can support a whole range of devices with a single :class:`DevicePlugin
-<spreads.plugin.CameraPlugin>` implementation, if you know their respective IDs.
+<spreads.plugin.DevicePlugin>` implementation, if you know a set of
+attributes that apply to all of them.

-.. _plugin for the Canon A2200: https://github.com/jbaiter/spreads/blob/master/spreadsplug/a2200.py
+.. _plugin for CHDK-based cameras: https://github.com/jbaiter/spreads/blob/master/spreadsplug/chdkcamera.py

 .. _extend_commands: